gotutiyan/jalecon_baseline/README.md

 ### Evaluation

 The training script includes evaluation scripts.
 After training, please refer to `<--outdir>/log.json`.
-It has "evaluation" value that contains like this:
+It has "evaluation" value that contains scores on the validation:
 ```json
 "evaluation": {
     "R2": 0.3909226117501584,